Irene Ododo Odaro

 Princess Irene Ododo Odaro (née Lawal-Osula) (March 15, 1951 – March 30, 2021) was a Nigerian lawyer, philanthropist and member of the Benin royal family.
 She gained prominence as former Solicitor General of Edo State.
-She was the first person to hold concurrently hold dual position as Permanent Secretary, Law Review Commission, Edo State, Nigeria and Permanent Secretary, Ministry of Justice, Edo State, Nigeria.
+She was the first person to concurrently hold dual positions as Permanent Secretary, Law Review Commission, Edo State, Nigeria and Permanent Secretary, Ministry of Justice, Edo State, Nigeria.
 Beyond her career, she was a fervent advocate for women's and children's rights, as well as sponsor of arts and culture.